Skip to content

 unit str

-scale bar distance unit.
-Default to "km"
+Scale bar distance unit.
+Defaults to "km"

 'km'